What is Neuromuscular Therapy (NMT)?

 Ready to dive in?
 Read on!
 If you want a more technical explanation, you can get more at the end of this article.

-Your posture can end up distorted when there’s an imbalance of the musculoskeletal system resulting in movement of the body off the coronal, midsagittal, or horizontal planes.
+Spinal curves (lordosis, kyphosis, scoliosis) aka, your posture, can end up distorted when there’s an imbalance of the musculoskeletal system resulting in movement of the body off the coronal, midsagittal, or horizontal planes.
 The body tries to compensate in an effort to maintain structural balance.
-But the results are muscle contraction, body distortion – and pain.

 Just like any other part of life, we can develop bad habits in our muscles.Our body creates adaptive movement patterns that need to be corrected.
 Some examples of these bad habits are: